How to limit Coiled’s access to your AWS resources#

 to allow you to identify what we created.

-If you use your AWS credentials, data is run within your VPC as described in our Security section.
+When you set up Coiled to use your AWS account, data is run within your VPC (see Resources).
 If you want to limit Coiled’s access to your AWS resources even further, you can do this with users and roles.

 By creating a user within your AWS account, you can give access to only those resources that you are comfortable sharing.
 Then you can create different roles that have a more restricted set of permissions.